 I have a 21-month-old daughter who barely eats anything – ever.
 She will take a couple of bites of something, then refuse to touch anything else or eat another bite of anything, period!
 She is constantly drinking and still takes her bottles.
 I have tried to give her milk in a cup, and she won’t take it; I have tried to give her a bottle to hold to feed herself, but she won’t do it!

 She will only drink milk if it’s in a bottle, and I am giving it to her.
 If that’s the only way she’ll eat, then so be it!

-But I am so worried about the not eating thing, she always has eaten lot’s of food and it has slowly tapered off and now it’s barely anything.
-I have tried everything, what do I do?
+But I am so worried about the not eating thing; she has always eaten lots of food, and it has slowly tapered off, and now it’s barely anything.
+I have tried everything; what do I do?